Effective CRO tactics for personalized exit popups

 How not to do exit popups

 Your exit popup should fulfill one goal.
 Only one goal.
 It should not be crammed with tons of content, multiple navigation mechanisms, or too many calls to action.
 One goal: compel the user to make a simple decision.

 The paradox of choice

 There’s a common misconception that people appreciate many choices.
 In fact, the opposite is true, especially in sales.
 Research shows that providing too many choices can lead to analysis paralysis, overwhelming your visitor, and, this case, likely resulting in a see-ya-later instead of a conversion.

-Putting too many calls to action or decisions in your popup is a recipe for user confusion.
+Putting too many call to action (CTA)‘s or decisions in your popup is a recipe for user confusion.
 Your message must make one point clearly and explicitly.
 If your goal is to capture newsletter signups, don’t also invite users to ‘check out our new arrivals’ or include another call to action that’s unrelated to the goal at hand.

 Additionally, any call to action on an exit popup should state exactly what will happen if the user clicks on it.
 Instead of saying ‘yes, no, cancel, or ok,’ on a call to action button, explicitly state your goal: “Yes, sign me up” or “Send me all the latest updates.” – Keep it simple: one popup, one clear decision.